MRTA Vs MLTA: Which Do You Need?

 Money-saving tip

-If your home is refinanced or sold before the loan tenure is over, you can surrender your MRTA policy and claim back the cash surrender value, provided if the evidence of sale is submitted.
+If your home is refinanced or sold before the loan tenure is over, you can surrender your MRTA policy and claim back the cash surrender value, provided the evidence of the sale is submitted.

 Get free weekly money tips!